mido/mido/docs/why_mido.rst

 Type and Value Checking
 ------------------------

-Woeking directly with the bytes is also error prone.
+Working directly with the bytes is also error prone.
 For example, data bytes have a valid range of 0 ..
 127, while lists can store any Python object.
 If you make a mistake in your computation of a data value, you won't know it until it blows up in some unrelated part of your